yutongwei28/local-ollama-agent/README.md

 echo $TAVILY_API_KEY  # Should show your API key
 ```

-4. (Recommended) Create a virtual environment: Install `Python 3.11` (and add to PATH during installation).
+7. (Recommended) Create a virtual environment: Install `Python 3.11` (and add to PATH during installation).
 Restart your terminal to ensure Python is available, then create and activate a virtual environment:

 ```powershell
 python -m venv .venv
 .venv\Scripts\Activate.ps1
 ```

-5. Clone the repository and launch the assistant with the LangGraph server:
+8. Launch the assistant with the LangGraph server:

 ```powershell
 # Clone the repository